VenkataRamana13/DSA/DSA/2020102043/README.md

 compile by

-'make all'
+    make all

 compiling via makefile gives 3 executables

-These have to be executed as ./*
+These have to be executed as

+    ./*

 2nd question has I/O commands the same as in the test cases given